ledyba/logica/README.md

-# Logica: a proxy VSTi plugin to create your sound!
+# Logica: a proxy VSTi plugin to build your own sound!

 # References